-The Department of Philosophy and Religion at UCA offers a Bachelor of Arts and a Bachelor of Science degree in philosophy and a Bachelor of Arts degree in religious studies.
+The Department of Philosophy and Religion at UCA offers Bachelor of Arts and Bachelor of Science degrees in philosophy and religious studies.
 Owing to the close intellectual connections between the two programs, many students who begin their undergraduate work in one program decide to major or minor in the other.

 The department faculty is both large and diverse in its interests, ranging from the classical areas of study in philosophy and religion to issues in artificial intelligence, postmodernism, feminism, as well as Christian, Buddhist, Islamic and Judaic philosophical and religious thought.
 Students repeatedly report that what they like most about the program is the accessibility of the faculty and fellow students for advising, discussion and debate.
-The department hosts a philosophy and religion film and lecture series, a Facebook page for the discussion of various philosophical, religious and social-political issues and the philosophy program maintains a chapter of Phi Sigma Tau, the national honors society for undergraduates in philosophy.
+The department hosts a philosophy and religion club (PhiRe), film and lecture series and Facebook page.
+The philosophy program maintains a chapter of Phi Sigma Tau, the national honors society for undergraduates in philosophy.

 Please contact me by email phone or a visit if you have further questions about the program.

 Dr. Charles W. Harvey, Chair